mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 //overall:
 // be quick and fast and punchy, even if you lose people a litte, like operation luigi
+//cut out the parts that didn't work
+// write how you talk! use that subconscious

 # Act 1: Sunday afternoon